How To Facilitate A Strategic Planning Session

 Preparing for a strategy workshop takes time.
 It’s something that requires a full, comprehensive prep process.
 Ask yourself:

-- Who do you need to be in on the discussion?
-Work out an attendance list.
+- Who needs to be in on the discussion?
+Create an attendance list.

 - What type of input will be needed during the planning session?